darena-solutions/bluebuttonpro-public/docs/source/synapse.rst

 In addition, regular references within the bundle as `specified in the FHIR specification <https://www.hl7.org/fhir/bundle.html#references>`_ apply.
 In our example, this means that ``Condition.encounter.reference`` will be updated to reflect the new id that will be assigned to the encounter resource.
-Conditional references are also resolved based on the specified FHIR server.
-This is accomplished by supplying the id of the FHIR server whenever a package is created, regardless of who the sending and receiving party is.
+Conditional references when working with synapse is not supported at this time.

 Once the bundle is available and a package is ready to be created, the following ways are different ways to send packages to other entities: